intel-analytics/BigDL-2.x/docs/docs/Orca/orca-tf-quickstart.md

 pip install psutil
 ```

-Note: conda environment is required to run on Yarn, but not strictly necessary for running on local.
+**Note:** Conda environment is required to run on Yarn, but not strictly necessary for running on local.

 ### **Step 1: Init Orca Context**
 ```python